nicosmo/lensing_visualization/README.md

 An interactive browser-based WebGL visualization that renders real-time gravitational lensing effects.
 It visualizes how light from background galaxies is distorted by a massive foreground cluster or void (the "lens"), allowing users to toggle between different physics models and background sources.

+**Note:** This tool is a qualitative visualization designed for educational illustration.
+While it utilizes real physical density profiles (NFW, Voids), it employs thin-lens approximations and simplified rendering to achieve real-time browser performance.

 ![Lensing Example Plot](lensing_example.png)

 ## Features